 Mastiha production is a family affair and requires work and attention throughout the whole year.
 In December, growers start to fertilize the lentisks, in order to complement the natural fertilization ensured by the dead leaves of the tree itself.
 Mid-January and throughout February they prune lower branches to give a specific shape to the tree and to create passages for the circulation of air and light as well as for the drying of resin.
 Before the tree carving process and mastihas gathering, the ground around the trunk needs to be free from other plants.
 Thus, from mid-June to the beginning of July cleaning and soil leveling take place so that any mastiha drops that may fall on the ground can be easily gathered.

 The rest is gathered with the help of brooms or by hand.
 Mastiha is then put into wooden boxes and stored in cool places where it shall be diligently cleaned in order to be finally delivered to the cooperative.
-Then, Chios Mastiha Growers Association that assembles the total production within a six-month period of time, processes the product, packages it and manages the international trade of different types of mastiha according to its size (pita, large or small chunks), and of mastiha products such as ELMA chewing gum, mastiha oil, mastiha oil water and mastiha powder.
+The Chios Mastiha Growers Association assembles the total production within six-months, the processes, the packaging and manages international trade of the different types of mastiha according to size (pita, large or small chunks), and other mastiha products such as ELMA chewing gum, mastiha oil, mastiha oil water and mastiha powder.

-It is worth mentioning that mastiha production process has remained practically unchanged by time, something that unbreakably connects it to the historical tradition of Southern Chios.
+It is worth mentioning that the mastiha production process has remained practically unchanged over time, something that unbreakably connects it to the historical tradition of Southern Chios.